 A study of political, economic, and cultural relations between Latin America and the United States from the early 19th century to the present.
 The evolution of inter-American relations is analyzed in light of the interplay of Latin American, U.S., and extra-hemispheric interests.

 This class focuses on important examples of Brazilian cinema, as well as on critical episodes, manifestos, and challenges faced by Brazilian directors, screenwriters, and actors.
 The class will also analyze diverse periods and genres, such as chanchadas, Cinema Novo, and retomada.
 Particular attention will be paid to the representation of native Brazilians, Afro-Brazilians, women, and marginalized places (Backlands, favelas, etc.), and how their representation has had social and economic repercussions in Brazil.
 Taught in English.
 Available as a FLIC option in Portuguese.

-This course fulfills the DIV I.b. distribution requirement.
-This course is cross-listed as PORT 290 and FLST 290.
+This course is cross-listed as PORT 290 and FMST 290.
 Offered every two years.

 295 Introduction to U.S. Latina/o Literature and Culture

 This interdisciplinary introduction to Latina/o Studies discusses foundational historical, cultural, political, artistic, and literary texts of the U.S. Latina/o community.
 This class will cover diasporic movements and issues of identity, with a particular focus on the Mexican, Puerto Rican, Dominican, and Cuban-American diaspora.